 The financial statements are presented in sterling and all values are rounded to the nearest tenth of a million (£m) except where otherwise indicated.
+The financial statements provide comparative information in respect of the previous period.

 Going concern basis

 The company's future viability is ultimately dependent upon the performance of the wider trading group owned by the company's immediate subsidiary undertaking, ABPA Holdings Limited ("ABPAH"), and group management's decisions on the flow of capital as well as the funding of losses being incurred by the company.